ss355/mcperturb/README.md

-Mcperturb is a new multicollinearity diagnostic package.
+Mcperturb is a new multicollinearity diagnostic method.
 It uses small perturbation of noise to identify multicollinearity among continuous regressors of a multiple linear regression model.
 This package is developed using the statistical software package R.

 This mcpertrub github page includes the following documents: